mchav/granite/README.md

 # Granite
 A library for producing terminal plots.
-It depends only on Haskell's base and text (only for efficient but it could equally use `String`) packages so it should be easy to use and install.
+It depends only on Haskell's base and text (only for efficieny but it could use `String`) packages so it should be easy to use and install.

 # Supported graph types